floraison/flor/doc/procedures/readme.md

 * [push, pushr](push.md) - Pushes a value into an array (in a variable or a field).
 * [rand](rand.md) - Returns a randomly generated number.
 * [range](range.md) - "range" is a procedure to generate ranges of integers.
+* [reduce](reduce.md) - Reduce takes a collection and a function.
+It reduces the collection to a single result thanks to the function.
 * [reverse](reverse.md) - Reverses an array or a string.
 * [select, reject](select.md) - Filters a collection
 * [sequence, _apply, begin](sequence.md) - Executes child expressions in sequence.